Click here to read about our

 Osaka’s bright and bold city is much more laid-back than its noble cousin Kyoto and its aforementioned clean-cut sibling.
 This powerhouse destination is the dazzling jewel of the Kansai region, easily reachable by bullet train or airplane from Tokyo, and sits very close to the beautiful and picture-perfect city’s of Nara and Kyoto.
 Osaka is a known lovingly as ‘Japan’s Kitchen’, you’ll never go hungry on your Japan holiday when you’re in Osaka!

 Couples who dare to be different will love Osaka’s glamorous luxury hotels, the incredible Osaka Castle which was built in 1583 and features eight storeys, and the world-class shopping and food that the city has to offer.
-While those travelling with the kids will love Osaka’s family-friendly hideaways, the enchanting main aquarium, and visiting nearby Universal Studios and The Wizarding World of Harry Potter.
+While those travelling with the kids will love Osaka’s family-friendly hideaways, and visiting nearby Universal Studios and The Wizarding World of Harry Potter.

 With so many incredible destinations to choose from, it can be a bit difficult to fit in every city you'll want to visit into the perfect Japan holiday, but we'll ensure all your needs are met with our tailor-made luxury Japan tours and itineraries.